Learn this critical concept. Live it every day if you find it useful.

 and so forth and so on.
 Understand how this works?
 Recovery in the Exaholics program has many facets.
 And counting days is key to our growth.

-START COUNTING TODAY.
+WANT TO START COUNTING TODAY?
 DO SO IN THE COUNTING DAYS FORUM